If you’re considering shipping by truck or trailer, here are 8 things you should know and keep in mind.

 - If your item needs to be tarped, can it be tarped?
 Are there sharp corners that protrude that will make it difficult to tarp?
 Tarps only protect well when they can be wrapped tight, like a Christmas present.
 If they flap in the wind, will that damage the finish?
 Will it hold up on a flatbed in the wind, or should it go in a van?

 - Determine freight costs before purchasing an item.
 Nothing can be more frustrating than getting a good deal on E-Bay, then realizing it will cost twice as much to have it shipped across the country than it did to buy it!
 Double-check freight estimates before committing to purchase!

-- Same goes for scheduling riggers to load or unload!
+- The same goes for scheduling riggers to load or unload!
 If you are in a high-demand area and have riggers scheduled to load something, it’s better to determine if a truck will be hard to find before scheduling a way to load.
 If riggers wait for a late truck or have to re-schedule because there’s no truck available, that can also get expensive.